MicrosoftDocs/SupportArticles-docs/support/dotnet/framework/password-icredentials-cannot-pass-wcf-service.md

 ## Resolution

 To fix this issue, you have to pass the username and password information to the service independently of the network credential.
-You can do it by creating an application-defined object.
-So that you can hold the credentials and pass the credentials to a new WCF service method that accepts the object as a method argument.
+You can do it by creating an application-defined object to hold the credentials.
+Then, pass the credentials to a new WCF service method that accepts the object as a method argument.
 Because this application-defined object contains sensitive information, we recommend that you send the data over an encrypted connection to the WCF service by using either https transport security or message layer security.

 ## Code that reproduces the issue